Tips: what clothes to take when traveling a lot?

 No one has really found their ideal technical suit for traveling.

-Otherwise, Bruno wears a merino/lycra suit which gives him comfort.
-The best models were at Prada a few years ago but have a fairly dissuasive price (around €2,000).
-Benoît campaigns for Bruno to wear a fresco suit from Husbands , an absolutely wrinkle-free and airy wool, but he refuses because he only wants to wear black.
+Failing that, Bruno wears a merino/lycra suit that gives him comfort.
+The best models were at Prada a few years ago but have a rather prohibitive price (around €2,000).
+Benoît campaigns for Bruno to switch to a fresco suit from Husbands , a completely crease-resistant and airy wool, but he refuses because he only wants to wear black.

-If you really want to wear a technical blazer, you will find what you are looking for at éclectic , a real French gem.
+If you really want to wear a technical blazer, you will find what you are looking for at éclectic , a true French gem.

 What type of luggage?

-The suitcase remains the most practical, because it is easy to transport in an urban environment.
-On the other hand, as soon as you leave the city borders, a backpack is essential .
+The suitcase remains the most practical, because it is easy to carry in an urban environment.
+On the other hand, as soon as you leave the city limits, the backpack is essential .

-Bruno highly recommends TUMI bags and panniers to us, they have been following him for 10 or 15 years .
+Bruno highly recommends TUMI bags and satchels, They have been following him for 10 or 15 years. .
 Valentin is a fan of Goruck backpacks.
-Very patriotic American brand, it originally made bags for soldiers, therefore very sturdy (the computer compartment is even "bombproof"!) with a sober design and goes everywhere.
+A very patriotic American brand, it originally made bags for soldiers, so very sturdy (the computer compartment is even "bombproof"!) with a sober design and goes everywhere.

 It is typically a direct competitor to brands like Triple Aught Design , for example.